HappyPorch/uSplit/src/Endzone.uSplit/nuspec/readme.txt

 Installation - ACTION REQUIRED!
 -------------------------------

+Installting this package likely broke your site!
 Some manual changes to Web.config are required before the site can be accessed.

-Please add the following lines to your We.config, to the runtime.assemblyBinding section:
+Please add the following lines to the runtime.assemblyBinding section:

   <dependentAssembly>
 	<assemblyIdentity name="log4net" publicKeyToken="null" />